-Relatively major differences in researcher' EABs
+Relatively major differences in researchers' EABs

-Parental consent was gained for all minors in Germany, GB and Romania (Table 3) but in Sweden only for under 15 year olds.
-Parents in all four countries - with the exception of those in one particular situation in Sweden (see below) - had to give active consent.
+Parental consent was gained for all minors in Germany, GB, and Romania (Table 3) but in Sweden only for those younger than 15.
+Parents in all four countries-with the exception of those in one particular situation in Sweden (see upcoming details)-had to give active consent.